yonix06/MayTech/README.md

 # Turborepo Docker starter

-This is an official Docker starter Turborepo.
+This is an official Docker starter Turborepo with NX installed and configured.

 ## Using this example